andreaswilli/react-verification-input/README.md

 [![npm downloads](https://img.shields.io/npm/dm/react-verification-input.svg?style=flat)](https://www.npmjs.com/package/react-verification-input)
 [![HitCount](http://hits.dwyl.io/andreaswilli/react-verification-input.svg)](http://hits.dwyl.io/andreaswilli/react-verification-input)

-`react-verification-input` is a customizable, masked input, which can be used to enter all sorts of codes e.g. security codes when two-factor authenticating.
+`react-verification-input` is a customizable, masked input that can be used to enter all sorts of codes e.g. security codes when two-factor authenticating.
 Also I'm sure you can think of many more creative use cases.
 This component is fully compatible with [Redux Form](https://github.com/erikras/redux-form) 🎉

 ![react-verification-input](https://user-images.githubusercontent.com/17298270/34587443-ab845a2e-f1a8-11e7-8227-390bc278041c.gif)